AWARDS & RECOGNITION

-Zero Energy Certification – International Living Future Institute, 2019
+Awarded the first Utah Zero Energy Certification – International Living Future Institute, 2019

 Zero Energy buildings have best in class energy efficiency improvements of 60-90% over baseline, providing the homeowner with freedom from fossil fuels and lending to a more climate resilient community.
-Click on the link to see a CR home displayed as one of the International Living Future Institute's case studies of a Zero Energy building!

-Energy Star Version 3 – Energy Wise Consultants, 2018
+Certified Energy Star Version 3 – Energy Wise Consultants, 2018

-A CR home was tested with a HERS index rating of 51, which is17.6% better than 2015 International Energy Conservation Code, thanks to our thick straw bale walls!
+A CR home was tested with a HERS index rating of 51, which is 17.6% better than 2015 International Energy Conservation Code, thanks to our thick straw bale walls!

 Utah Housing Matters Agency of the Year Award – Utah Housing Coalition, 2012

-CR was awarded Agency of the Year at the 2012 Utah Housing Matters conference.
+Awarded Agency of the Year at the 2012 Utah Housing Matters conference.

 Champion of Change – The Obama Administration, 2012